Step 1. Determine how you will use UAS in your operations

 The FAA has a good guide for public safety agencies looking to start a program. https://www.faa.gov/uas/

 There are two ways for your agency to obtain FAA approval for flight operations.
 Your pilots may operate under the Part 107 rule (obtain an airman certificate with a small unmanned aircraft system rating) or, your agency may apply for a certificate of authorization (COA).
 Some agencies do both as each of these certifications authorize specific activities.
 Obtaining the Part 107 certification requires you to pass a knowledge exam and will require study and preparation.
 The COA process involves the agency to obtain FAA approval through an online portal.
 This process is a bit more complex and requires the preparation and submission of a number of documents.
 The COA process may take few weeks or could take up to 60 days.
+This is why most agencies go the route of the Remote pilot Certificate (Part 107).
+My online training course will help your pilots prepare for and pass the remote pilot exam, the first step in achieving the remote pilot certificate.
+You can learn more about my online training here.

 Fortunately, the FAA no longer requires your sUAS pilots to obtain a manned aircraft pilot’s license as they once did.
 However, agencies applying for a COA need to show the FAA that their pilots and observers have obtained sufficient training.
 I can aid your agency in navigating through this process.
 My training will support the FAA’s training requirement.
-Here is information on the COA:
+Here is information on the COA.

 Step 3.
 Identify and purchase the equipment for your program